unacast/rwg-content/product/venue package.md

 **Site Selection**

 In what areas should I open or close a store?
+### How you can use it
 The Venue Data Package helps you understand visitation to venues by calculating:

-**Visitation Counts** - Daily, Weekly, Monthly visit counts to venues
+**Visitation Counts** - Daily, Weekly, Monthly visit counts to venues.

-**Capture Rate & Area Visitation** - Area foot traffic and percent visitation out of total area traffic
+**Capture Rate & Area Visitation** - Area foot traffic and percent visitation out of total area traffic.

 **Visitor Demographics** - Income, educational attainment, age, gender, and race/ethnicity profiles of visitations to a venue.